-You wouldn’t forget flying a helicopter, learning to cook sushi, driving a monster truck or cuddling a penguin – they’re all experiences that you don’t have every day, and they will all make your life richer.
+You wouldn’t forget flying a helicopter, learning to cook sushi, driving a monster truck or cuddling a penguin – they’re all awesome experiences that you don’t have every day, and they will all make your life richer.

-So what’s the history of experience days?
+So what’s the history of amazing experiences?

 Before Red Letter Days, there was nothing.
 We’ve all got UK entrepreneur Rachel Elnaugh to thank for inventing the entire experience day market.
 Some events companies already provided individual experience gifts, but it was her idea to scoop them up into one big shop and sell all different types of experiences.